m3f157O/tesla/README.md

 The initial javascript payload is started from a document.
 In this specific case, an excel document created a wscript process executing the following javascript code:
 ![images/ev_1.png](images/ev_1.png)

-In this case, an URL is istantiated to retrieve more javascript code, to be executed in memory with the "eval" function.
+In this case, an URL is istantiated to retrieve more javascript code, to be executed in memory using the "eval" function.

 # **2nd stage**